dbissell6/DFIR/WalkThroughs/Cyber_Apocalypse_2024.md

 Given mft

-Used a mix of mft explorer and MFTcmd? -> timeline explorer.
+Used a mix of mft explorer and MFTEcmd -> timeline explorer.

 ![Pasted image 20240309220155](https://github.com/dbissell6/DFIR/assets/50979196/97993d71-b64a-4a99-8ca8-eaad13a7adcb)